12 Conflict of Interest

 B. Unless a different procedure is specified by state statute or in this policy:

-2. All employees will annually receive a Conflict of Interest Disclosure form.
+2. All employees will annually receive a Conflict of Interest Disclosure Statement.
 Employees must disclose the facts and circumstances surrounding a situation that might involve a conflict of interest, to include the nature and extent of their financial interest(s) in any entity that does business with MTSU.

-4. At any time throughout the year, if an employee feels that a potential conflict of interest has developed since the annual report, the employee is responsible for completing and submitting an updated Conflict of Interest Disclosure form.
+4. At any time throughout the year, if an employee feels that a potential conflict of interest has developed since the annual report, the employee is responsible for completing and submitting an updated Conflict of Interest Disclosure Statement.

 C. Investigators seeking federal funding must make written disclosures as indicated in Policy 404 Conflict of Interest for Externally Funded Projects and related procedures.
 Disclosure of financial interests made pursuant to Policy 404 Conflict of Interest for Externally Funded Projects and related procedures notwithstanding, such disclosure does not eliminate the responsibility for making disclosures under this policy when specific conflict of interest situations arise.